 It is not unusual to see discolored water after construction in your neighborhood, home repairs, or even water stagnation due to vacation.
 Discolored water is still safe to drink, though we understand it is not aesthetically pleasing.
 You should not use discolored water for laundry.Discolored water and trapped air are common occurrences after a water main break or other water system maintenance work.
 Discolored water is caused by sediment and mineral deposits in the pipes that can be stirred up when the water is turned off and then back on following work on WSSC Water’s water system.

 Flushing the COLD water pipes in your home or business usually clears up the discolored water and will allow trapped air to be released.

-After a water main repair is completed in your area, flush the water lines in your home or business using the following steps.
+After water main repair work is completed in your area, flush the COLD water lines in your home or business using the following steps.

-If the discolored water persists, please report it to the Emergency Call Center at 301-206-4002 or firstname.lastname@example.org.
+If the discolored water persists after running your cold water lines for five minutes, please report it to the Emergency Call Center at 301-206-4002 or firstname.lastname@example.org.

-WSSC does not recommend using discolored water to do laundry.
+WSSC Water does not recommend using discolored water to do laundry.
 If clothing gets stained, immediately wash the clothes again using a rust remover product.
-This type of product is available in most supermarkets or you can contact WSSC at 301-206-8100, 1-800-634-8400, or firstname.lastname@example.org and request a stain remover.
+This type of product is available in most supermarkets.
 For better results, do not let the clothes dry.